The Annals of Frontier and Exploratory Science

 "Despite its successes, quantum mechanics (QM) has remained mysterious to all who have encountered it.
 Starting with Bohr and progressing into the present, the departure from intuitive, physical reality has widened.
 The connection between QM and reality is more than just a "philosophical" issue.
 It reveals that QM is not a correct or complete theory of the physical world and that inescapable internal inconsistencies and incongruities arise when attempts are made to treat it as physical as opposed to a purely mathematical "tool.""

-"In an attempt to provide some physical insight into atomic problems and starting with the same essential physics as Bohr of $e^{-}$ moving in the Coulombic field of the proton and the wave equation as modified by Schrodinger, a classical approach is explored that yields a remarkably accurate model and provides insight into physics on the atomic level."
+"In an attempt to provide some physical insight into atomic problems and starting with the same essential physics as Bohr of moving in the Coulombic field of the proton and the wave equation as modified by Schrodinger, a classical approach is explored that yields a remarkably accurate model and provides insight into physics on the atomic level."

 "Physical laws and intuition may be restored when dealing with the wave equation and quantum-mechanical problems.
 Specifically, a theory of classical quantum mechanics (CQM) is derived from first principles that successfully applies physical laws on all scales.
-Rather than using the postulated Schrodinger boundary condition " $\Psi \rightarrow 0$ as r MATH," which leads to a purely mathematical model of the electron, the constraint is based on experimental observation.
+Rather than using the postulated Schrodinger boundary condition " as r ," which leads to a purely mathematical model of the electron, the constraint is based on experimental observation.
 Using Maxwell's equations, the classical wave equation is solved with the constraint that the bound (n = 1)-state electron cannot radiate energy."

 Our comments: